LSASS secrets

 The Local Security Authority Subsystem Service (LSASS) is a Windows service responsible for enforcing the security policy on the system.
 It verifies users logging in, handles password changes and creates access tokens.
 Those operations lead to the storage of credential material in the process memory of LSASS.
 With administrative rights only, this material can be harvested (either locally or remotely).

-Lsassy (Python) can be used to remotely extract credentials, from LSASS, on multiple hosts.
+(Python) can be used to remotely extract credentials, from LSASS, on multiple hosts.
 As of today (22/07/2020), it is the Rolls-Royce of remote lsass credential harvesting.

-several authentication methods: like pass-the-hash (NTLM), or pass-the-ticket (Kerberos)
+several authentication methods: like (NTLM), or (Kerberos)

-it can be used either as a standalone script, as a NetExec module or as a Python library
+it can be used either as a standalone script, as a module or as a Python library